status-im/help.status.im/docs/en/status-communities/set-up-your-channel-notifications.md

   - navigation
 ---

-# Configure channel notifications
+# Set up your channel notifications

-You can configure notification settings for each channel you are a member of in the Status app, so you receive notifications only from those channels that are relevant to you.
+Any member of an existing channel can set up their notification settings for a channel.
+In the Status app, you receive notifications only from those channels that are relevant to you.

-## Configure notifications
+## Set up notifications

 === "Mobile"

     1. From the tab bar, tap :mobile-communities: **Communities**.
-    1. Tap the community with the channel you want to configure notifications.
+    1. Tap the community with the channel you want to set up notifications.
-    1. Long press the channel you want to configure the notifications.
+    1. Long press the channel you want to set up the notifications.
     1. Select :mobile-notifications-settings: **Notification Settings**.

 === "Desktop"